MichalOstrowskiSolbeg/Task4/README.md

 # Task 4 - "Reading List"

-ASP .NET Core MVC application "Reading List".
+ASP .NET Core & React.js application "Reading List".
 Application allows you to create your own reading list from available books in database.
-You can add book to your list, set category and mark(using switch button) if you have already read it.
+You can add book to your list, set category and mark (using switch button) if you have already read it.

 ## Features

-- CRUD on BookCategory table
+- CRUD on BookCategory table ('my books' pages)
-- See all books
+- See all books ('books' page)
-- Reorder BookCategory items position by up and down arrows
+- Reorder BookCategory items position by up and down arrows ('my books' page)
-- Change IsRead value using switch button
+- Change BookCategory IsRead status using switch button ('my books' page)

 ## Documentation

-Project contains of 4 layers (Repository, Service, Api, UI).
+Project contains of 4 layers (Repository, Service, API, UI).
 Each layer is a different project.
 Project uses EF to connect to MsSql database.
-Models were created by scaffolding DbContext.
+Models in RepositoryLayer were created by scaffolding DbContext.
 Validation was made with FluentValidation library which could help me separate request objects from validation.
-I'm using AutoMapper to map DTOs
+I'm using Automapper to map DTOs

 ## How to run

-- type 'cd ui' in Powershell terminal
+- write 'cd ui' in Powershell terminal
+- write 'npm install' (when running for the first time)
-- type 'npm start' to run React.js application
+- write 'npm start' to run React application
-- run ASP .Net application
+- run ASP .Net application using IIS Express

 ![first step](https://github.com/MichalOstrowskiSolbeg/Task4/blob/main/screenshot1.png?raw=true)